-—Remote MIS events
+Figure 13: Remote MIS events

 Event subscription

 General

 Event subscription provides a mechanism for upper layer entities to selectively receive events.
 Event subscription can be divided into link events subscription and MIS events subscription.
 Link events subscription is performed by the MISF with the event source entities in order to determine the events that each event source (link) is able to provide.
 MIS events subscription is performed by upper layer entities with the MISF to select the events to receive.
 It is possible for upper layer entities to subscribe for all existing events or notifications that are provided by the event source entity even if no additional processing of the event is done by the MISF.